union-imgcross icon

 • Get the consent form signed personally by the directors and company secretary.

-• The consent form along with the Articles of Association are submitted to the Registrar of Companies.
+• The consent form and the Articles of Association are submitted to the Registrar of Companies.

 • Additionally, contact the Taxpayer Service Unit to get a Tax Identification Number for your entity.